doctrine/mongodb-odm/docs/en/reference/inheritance-mapping.rst

           type: document
           inheritanceType: COLLECTION_PER_CLASS

-In this type of inheritance a discriminator is not needed since the data is separated in different collections!
+A discriminator is not needed with this type of inheritance since the data is separated in different collections.